MGuo-Lab/oodx/README.md

   width=150>

 ## Sumomo: Surrogate Modelling and Optimisation
-Sumomo is a Python package for surrogate modelling formulating optimisation problems using *Pyomo*.
-Surrogate models include Gaussian processes and neural networks for regression and classification. sumomo enables an entire surrogate modelling workflow and abstracted *Pyomo* formulations to be incorporated into larger optimisation problems.
+Sumomo is a Python package, designed to be used in conjunction with *Pyomo*, for formulating surrogate models within larger decision-making problems.
+Surrogate models include Gaussian processes and neural networks for both regression and classification.
+Sumomo contains objects:

+* DataHandler for generating initial sampling strategies as well as processing and storing data
+* GPR and GPC for Gaussian process regression and classification models, respectively
+* NN for neural networks for regression or classification
+* AdaptiveSampler for generating adaptive samples for surrogate modelling
+* BlockFormulation for building abstracted *Pyomo* formulations from trained surrogate models

-## Example
+## Surrogate modelling example
 ```python
 from sklearn.metrics import (
     precision_score,